graemebalint/python_postgresql_app/README.md

 # python-postgresql-app
-A proof of concept program that connects to a postgresql database.
+A proof of concept python program that connects to a postgresql database.
 The user can create, read, update and delete data in the database through the UI.

 Live demo: https://replit.com/@GraemeBalint/python-postgresql-app